TZeys/BimmerScreenFS/docs/hardware/pinout.md

 amplifier is quieter at the bottom of that range.

 Runs at 9600 baud 8N1.
-The 1k resistor on the module's `RX` is what DFRobot's own datasheet asks for, and it does cut down on audible noise when the module is idle.
+The 1k resistor on the module's `RX` is what DFRobot's own datasheet asks for, and it does cut down on audible noise when the module is idle, but quite frankly is not needed imo.

 The speaker is a 4 ohm 3 W driver straight off `SPK_1` and `SPK_2`.
 DFPlayer has a 3 W mono amplifier built in, so it matches without an external amp.